-Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors Three nominees receiving the most "For" votes Not applicable No effect 2 Non-binding advisory approval of the compensation of our named executive officers (1) "For" votes from the holders of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter Against No effect 3 Ratification of selection of Ernst & Young LLP as independent registered public accounting firm for the year ending December 31, 2023 (2) "For" votes from the holders of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter Against Not applicable
+Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors Three nominees receiving the most "For" votes.
+Not applicable No effect 2 Non-binding advisory approval of the compensation of our named executive officers (1) "For" votes from the holders of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+Against No effect 3 Ratification of selection of Ernst & Young LLP as independent registered public accounting firm for the year ending December 31, 2024 (2) "For" votes from the holders of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+Against Not applicable

 - (1) As this is an advisory vote, the result will not be binding on our Board.
 However, our Board values our stockholders' opinions, and our Board and the Compensation Committee will take into account the outcome of the advisory vote when considering future named executive officer compensation decisions. - (2) This proposal is considered to be a "routine" matter under NYSE rules.
 Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal.
+We do not expect there to be broker-non votes on this matter.